Conditional predictive inference for stable algorithms: Introduction

-first in finite samples, and then in more specific asymptotic settings where the dimension $p$ of the feature vectors $x_i$ increases at the same rate as sample size $n$.
-We find that even in these challenging scenarios where both $n$ and $p$ are large, the conditional coverage of $PI_{\alpha_1,\alpha_2}^{(L1O)}(T_n,x_0)$ is close to the nominal level $\alpha_2-\alpha_1$.
-We point out that the analogous procedure based on ordinary residuals $y_i - M_n(T_n,x_i)$ instead of leave-one-out residuals would, in general, not be valid in such a large-$p$ scenario \citep[cf.][]{Bickel83}.
+We investigate this probability in finite samples and in more specific asymptotic settings, including those where the dimension $p$ of the feature vectors $x_i$ increases at the same rate as sample size $n$.
+We find that even in these challenging scenarios where both $n$ and $p$ are large, the conditional coverage probability of $PI_{\alpha_1,\alpha_2}^{(L1O)}(T_n,x_0)$ is typically close to the nominal level $\alpha_2-\alpha_1$, that is, $PI_{\alpha_1,\alpha_2}^{(L1O)}$ guarantees (approximate) training conditional validity, provided some regularity conditions on the data generating model and the predictor are satisfied.
+Note that the analogous procedure based on ordinary residuals $y_i - M_{n,p}(T_n,x_i)$ instead of leave-one-out residuals would, in general, not be valid in such a large-$p$ scenario \citep[cf.][]{Bickel83}.
+Extending these results to the general $k$-fold cross-validation case relies on a generalization of a result by \citet{Bousquet02} on the estimation of the test error of a learning algorithm by its empirical leave-one-out error, which might be of independent interest (see Lemma~\ref{lemma:BousquetCV} in the supplement).